 Generic image models treat a facade sketch, a car three-quarter view, and a staged living room as the same problem.
 You end up fixing prompts, fighting materials, and re-explaining scale until the client meeting.

 Visualizee Skills changes that.
-Every time you message Vizzy, it loads a specialist pack - architect, automotive, fashion, six more - before it generates anything.
+Every time you message Vizzy, it loads a specialist pack — architect, product photographer, food stylist, hospitality, automotive, and nine more — before it generates anything.
 Same plain-language prompt.
 Materials that read right, lighting that holds, fewer "why does this car look like a toy" moments.

 Same prompt.
 Specialist on the other side.